≡ Menu

 Universal Life Insurance

 AIG has eight different policies that fall under the universal life grouping, including index, guaranteed, and variable UL options.
-The index UL policies (Value+ Protector and Max Accumulator+) are generally available for new insureds up to age 80, with minimum coverage amounts of $50,000.
+The index UL policies (Value+ Protector and Max Accumulator+) are generally available for new insureds up to age 80, with a minimum coverage of $50,000.

 AIG’s QoL series of UL policies are built to emphasize living benefits—such as long-term care benefits—included within the policies via one or more riders.
-And AIG also offers a survivorship policy, which covers two insureds and pays out upon the death of the second.
+AIG also offers a survivorship policy, which covers two insureds and pays out upon the death of the second.

 Available Life Insurance Riders